rahul1889/Database-for-Analytics-company/README.md

         Project Structure

-•	DataModel.pdf: This file contains the conceptual data model for the analytics company database, showcasing the entities, attributes, and relationships.
+1. DataModel.pdf: This file contains the conceptual data model for the analytics company database, showcasing the entities, attributes, and relationships.
-•	Schema.sql: The SQL script file that includes the table creation statements for each entity in the MySQL database.
+2. Schema.sql: The SQL script file that includes the table creation statements for each entity in the MySQL database.
-•	DataInsertion.sql: The SQL script file containing the insert statements to populate the tables with dummy data.
+3. DataInsertion.sql: The SQL script file containing the insert statements to populate the tables with dummy data.
-•	DataCleaning.ipynb: A Jupyter Notebook file demonstrating the process of reading data from SQL files, cleaning and analyzing the data using pandas.
+4. DataCleaning.ipynb: A Jupyter Notebook file demonstrating the process of reading data from SQL files, cleaning and analyzing the data using pandas.
-•	DataInsertion.ipynb: A Jupyter Notebook file illustrating how to insert the processed data back into the MySQL database.

         Getting Started